 Are EHIC cards still available?

-The last date to apply for or renew an EHIC card was the 31st December 2020.
-However, the GHIC card replaces it, which is exactly the same and also free to UK residents.
+The last date to apply for a provisional UK EHIC card was the 31st December 2020.
+However, the GHIC card replaces it, which is exactly the same and also free to UK residents and UK Nationals.
 Just remember there are a handful of countries where it will not work (see above).

 What about GHIC cards?